Can Supplements Reduce Your Risk of Alzheimer Disease?

 An excess of free radicals (also known as oxidants) may contribute to the development of Alzheimer disease.
-Antioxidants theoretically may protect against Alzheimer’s disease by limiting the buildup of toxic amyloid protein.
+Antioxidants theoretically may protect against Alzheimer disease by limiting the buildup of toxic amyloid protein.
 Diets rich in foods containing antioxidant vitamins, such as

 , have been associated with a reduced risk of Alzheimer disease.
 However, the supplement forms of these vitamins have not shown the same association.
-Also one randomized trial failed to show that vitamin E supplementation prevented Alzeimer's disease.
+Also one randomized trial failed to show that vitamin E supplementation prevented Alzeimer disease.
 A meta-analysis noted an increase risk of death (due to all causes) in patients taking high doses of vitamin E. But, based on the evidence so far, it does not appear that supplements are useful for the prevention of Alzeimer disease.

 , thought to help deliver oxygen to the brain by improving blood flow to capillaries, is the most widely used herb to improve cognitive function.
-However, overall the data thus far is inconclusive.
+However, the overall data thus far is inconclusive.
 Some studies have found some benefit as a treatment in improving cognitive function in patients with dementia while others have not.

 , an extract from a club moss, may hold promise for people with Alzheimer’s disease by inhibiting the enzyme that breaks down the neurotransmitter acetylcholine (which carries information in the brain).
 There is some evidence in animal studies that it may have benefit.
-It also may have some benefit as a treatment for patients who already have Alzeimer's disease.
+It also may have some benefit as a treatment for patients who already have Alzeimer disease.
 However, there is no indication that it can stave off memory loss in healthy people.

 Evidence is also mixed for